 What information is NOT considered part of an “Education Record”?

-- Sole possession records or private notes held by school officials that are not accessible or released to other personnel.
+• Sole possession records (memory-jogging records) or private notes held by school officials that are not accessible or released to other personnel

-- Records of an institution that contain only information about an individual obtained after that person is no longer a student at that institution, i.e., alumni records.
+• Records of an institution that contain only information about an individual obtained after that person is no longer a student at that institution (alumni records)

 Who is a “School Official” as defined by FERPA?

-A school official may be: an employee of a college (administrative, supervisory, academic, research, support or student staff); a person elected to the board of trustees a company or person employed/contracted by a college to perform a special task (i.e., attorney, auditor, or collection agency); a person or student serving on an official committee (i.e., disciplinary/grievance, scholarship) or assisting an official in his/her tasks.
+A school official may be: an employee of a college (administrative, supervisory, academic, research, support or student staff); a person elected to the Board of Governors; a company or person employed/contracted by a college to perform a special task (i.e., attorney, auditor, or collection agency); a person or student serving on an official committee (i.e., disciplinary/grievance, scholarship) or assisting an official in his/her tasks.

 Where can I learn more about FERPA?

 Read UCM’s detailed guidelines, “Policy Implementing the Family Educational Rights and Privacy Act at the University of Central Missouri”, to learn more about how FERPA is handled at UCM.
 Copies of this document may also be obtained in the Registrar’s Office in Ward Edwards, suite 1000.

 Visit the American Association of Collegiate Registrars and Admissions Officers webpage.